Linux OS for Medical devices

 Proprietary platforms like Microsoft always reserve the right to discontinue support for the old versions of their software, despite its relevance and popularity among their users.
 As a result, you have to seek ways to migrate from the legacy platform and the migration is a painful and costly process.

 As you see, there are at least seven compelling arguments in favor of the Linux operating system.
-But no system can satisfy everyone so for the objective estimation, so let us consider some disadvantages of using Linux as an OS for your medical device.
+But no system can satisfy everyone, so for the purpose of objective estimation, let us consider some disadvantages of using Linux as an OS for your medical device.

 At first thought, Linux is a good choice for a medical device manufacturer.
 For example, its open-source nature gives an opportunity to develop a safe, customized, and cost-friendly solution.
 But at the same time, the open-source software can become a matter of concern when it comes to the certification.

 It is well-known that the severity of the certification procedure depends on the risks associated with the medical device.
-Thus, the development of Class IIb, Class III (MDD 93/42/EEC) and Class III (the FDA classification) medical devices with high risks will require a solid foundation to meet all regulatory requirements.
-Class I and Class IIa (MDD 93/42/EEC) and Class I and II (the FDA classification) devices require less regulatory control.
+Thus, the development of Class IIb, Class III (Regulation (EU) 2017/745) and Class III (the FDA classification) medical devices with high risks will require a solid foundation to meet all regulatory requirements.
+Class I and Class IIa (Regulation (EU) 2017/745) and Class I and II (the FDA classification) devices require less regulatory control.

 The documentation needed for submission is also defined by the software safety class (the IEC 62304 classification) or the level of concern (the FDA guidance).